 Vincent obtained his bachelor molecular biology at the University of Sherbrooke and then began his master degree on the implication of snoRNAs in the regulation of alternative splicing and the expression of transcripts at Michelle Scott’s bioinformatics lab.
 He was born in the depths of the forest in the small county of La Tuque where he became an adept of hunting, fishing, botanic and mycology.

 Philia is a 2017 Université de Sherbrooke graduate in health biochemistry who first started working at Scott lab in the fall of 2016 doing research credits.
 Philia would go on to do additional research credits in the winter before interning during the summer and fall semesters consecutively.
-Philia now pursues graduate studies in biochesmistry.
+Philia now pursues graduate studies in biochemistry.

-Roles: snoDB developer, webmaster in training, cinnamon-.
+Roles: snoDB developer, webmaster.

 Gabrielle obtained a bachelor's degree in biotechnological engineering from the University of Sherbrooke.
 She started her master’s degree in May 2016 in Professor Michelle Scott's group in which she completed two internships during her undergraduate studies.

 Third year bachelor's student in biochemistry at Sherbrooke's university.
 Intern at Michelle Scott's lab, supervised by Eric Massé in the microbiome characterisation project.